netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    access control defined in {{sec-UCL}} does not limit how it can be used.

-Although the document cites MAC address as an example of an identifier, the document does not make an assumption about which identifiers are used to trigger ACLs.
+Although the document cites MAC address as an example in some sections, the document does not make an assumption about which identifiers are used to trigger ACLs.
 These examples should not be considered as recommendations.
 Readers should be aware that MAC-based ACLs can be bypassed by flushing out the MAC address.
-Other implications on the change of MAC addresses are discussed in {{I-D.ietf-madinas-use-cases}}.
+Other implications related to the change of MAC addresses are discussed in {{?I-D.ietf-madinas-use-cases}}.

    The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.